Cost to Install Carbon Monoxide Detector | Professional Guide

 1. Detector Hardware

 Basic battery-operated units start around $25, while hard-wired, interconnected smart detectors range from $65 to $150.
-CountBricks updates these prices daily through our live materials feed, so your estimate reflects today’s market—not last quarter’s flyer.
+These prices are updated regularly to reflect current market conditions.

 2. Power & Wiring

-• Battery only: minimal labor, but you’ll need to replace batteries annually
+• Battery only: minimal labor, but batteries need annual replacement.

-• Hard-wired with battery backup: average 30–60 minutes of licensed electrician time per location
+• Hard-wired with battery backup: requires 30–60 minutes of electrician time per location.

-• Combination smoke/CO units: higher device cost yet cheaper labor when installed during rough-in
+• Combination smoke/CO units: higher device cost but cheaper labor when installed during rough-in.

 3. Labor Rates